Long term side effects of anal cancer radiotherapy

 • specialist nurses

-Difficulty controlling your bowels (faecal incontinence)
+Difficulty controlling your bowels and bladder

-Talk to your doctors if you have problems controlling your bowels.
-They can refer you to a physiotherapist or community continence adviser for advice and information.
-You can also get details of your nearest continence clinic or an adviser from Bladder and Bowel UK.
-A continence adviser can also give you pads if you need them.
+Talk to your doctors or nurse if you have problems controlling your bowels or bladder.
+They can refer you to a physiotherapist or community continence advisor for advice and information.

 'Just can’t wait' card

-You can get a card to show staff in shops or pubs.
-It allows you to use their toilets without them asking awkward questions.
 You can get the cards from Disability Rights UK or Bladder and Bowel UK.

 Disability Rights UK can also give you a key for disabled access toilets so that you don't have to ask for a key when you are out.
+This is also called a RADAR key.

 Changes to your sex life

 Changes to the sex organs may appear sometime after treatment.
+This can cause side effects that may affect your sex life such as a low sex drive.

 Talk to your doctor if you think you have developed any of these side effects.
 There are ways of reducing and managing them.

-Damage to your hip bones
+Damage to your hip and pelvic bones

-Your doctor will monitor you carefully, including checking your bone strength with a DEXA scan.
+Your doctor will monitor you carefully.
+This may include checking your bone strength with a bone density scan.
 They might suggest treatment with painkillers and walking aids to help you get around, such as a stick.
-You might also need to take medicines to strengthen the bones called bisphosphonates.
-These drugs can help to control pain and reduce the risk of fractures.

 Low levels of vitamin B12